Child hospitalized after fall down Bronx elevator shaft

 Authorities say that around 12:30 p.m., firefighters responded to a report of a trauma at a building on Grand Concourse.

-When they arrived, they found a 7-year-old child unconscious on top of an elevator that was located inside the building's basement.
+When they arrived, they found a 6-year-old child unconscious on top of an elevator that was located inside the building's basement.

-The child was rushed to Harlem Hospital and is reportedly in critical condition.
+The child was rushed to Harlem Hospital and is reportedly in critical condition with skull fractures.

+At the time of the incident, authorities say the child's grandfather and home health aide were at home.

+Police say they believe the child took the stairs up to the building's roof, entered an elevator room, and then fell through an elevator shaft.

 Advertisement